 You can tell an ashtangi when you practice in a regular vinyasa class.
 The unwavering drishti, the way the toes are flexed, and maybe the additional upgrades they make, such as during a one-legged forward fold, adding a half-lotus with a bind (Ardha Baddha Padma Paschimottanasana).
 I have heard it from ashtangis that a regular vinyasa practice just doesn’t cut it.
 It jdoesn’t get deep enough—I get it.

 It’s natural for new types of yoga be introduced in the attempt to modify old school yoga for the modern practitioner.
 But let me tell you this.
 I credit ashtanga for the level of strength and flexibility I have, middle aged.
 We have incorporated elements of physical therapy, such as fascia release, and workout elements, such as weights and crunches to make yoga more palatable to the modern audience.
-But there is something simple and uncomplicated about not worrying too much if a pose is giving your arms definition or or even if it’s adding years to your life.
+But there is something simple and uncomplicated about not worrying too much if a pose is giving your arms definition or even if it’s adding years to your life.
 Trust in the process.
 Stay dedicated.
 Thank you yoga and thank you Sharath for your dedication and commitment to spreading yoga to the world.

 Did you know, Sharath developed Active Series Ashtaga Yoga, which is a simplified version of ashtanga.
 He launched the series at the Contemplative Sciences Center at the University of Virginia just a few days ago on November 9.
 You can buy the accompanying book at Sonoma website.